n., plural: lipids

 Table of Contents

-Lipids are organic compounds that are readily soluble in nonpolar solvent (e.g. ether) but not in polar solvent (e.g water).
-It is usually made up of glycerol or fatty acid units, with or without other molecules.
-Many lipids are amphiphilic, meaning they have both hydrophobic and hydrophilic components.
+Lipids are organic compounds.
+They dissolve easily in a nonpolar solvent (e.g. ether) but do not in a polar solvent (e.g water).
+It is usually made up of glycerol or fatty acid units, with or without other types of biomolecules.
+Many lipids are amphiphilic or amphipathic, meaning they have both hydrophobic and hydrophilic components.

 Lipids vs. Fats